AmeliaYeah/AmeliaYeah.github.io/content/posts/python_lowlevel_ductf.md

 Today, or well, yesterday, I participated in the *Down Under CTF* event.
 As someone particularly interested in pwn, I decided to take a crack at the category first as usual on my team.

 Two challenges, however, really piqued my interest.
-They involved what I will now be discussing in this post: **binary exploitation against Python3 itself**.
+They involved what I will now be discussing (the basics of) in this post: **binary exploitation against Python3 itself**.
 Yes, you heard that right.

 ## How does Python work..really?

 As you may or may not know, interpreted languages like Javascript, Ruby, Python, whatever, are fundementally just a low-level binary reading off your text and executing it.
 It will make it easier on itself by using things like bytecode, but that's basically the heart of what it's doing.
+This does mean that, because of this, alot of interpreted languages *can be vulnerable* to low-level exploitation, even if they are thought of as normally a very abstracted language.

 In Python particularly, the actual root, [CPython](https://github.com/python/cpython/tree/v3.10.12/Python), is a C codebase that executes all python3 scripts.